novakov-alexey/novakov-alexey.github.io/content/linear-regression/index.md

 # Summary

 We have seen that our perceptron model is able to learn weights very quick for simple 1 input variable.
-So it proves that gradient decsent algorithm implemeted earlier is working fine.
+So it proves that gradient descent algorithm implemented earlier is working fine.

-Also, we could visualize loss metrics using Picta and Almond Jupyter kernel for Scala quite easily.
+Also, we could visualise loss metrics using Picta and Almond Jupyter kernel for Scala quite easily.
-Such visualization can help us to tune model training in real life use cases.
+Such visualisation can help us to tune model training in real life use cases.